Yups11/Project-nr1/README.md

  ## Testing
   The website was tested how will look on different devices form small smarthphones to large desktops.
   Book online page was tested manualy.

+  ### Validator Testing

+- HTML
+  - No errors were returned when passing through the official W3C validator.
+- CSS
+  - No errors were found when passing through the official Jigsaw validator.